 Lifestyle Changes to Prevent Anxiety

 Feeling anxious about feeling anxious – this is a common cycle people face with anxiety disorder.
 It’s not just the fear of having a panic attack.
 It’s the fear of feeling anxiety altogether.
-You can learn how to control your symptoms through anxiety treatment, which we offer here at our Ann Arbor, MI therapist office.
+You can learn how to control your symptoms through anxiety treatment, which we offer here at our therapist office.
 For some quick tips to get you started though, here are some lifestyle changes to prevent anxiety symptoms.

 Arrange Tasks from Least-Intimidating to Most Intimidating